 Constrain analysis helps to find out the possible causes that resist the company to move forward.
 Also, it assists the managers in coming up with the required improvements to achieve the goals.

 For example, an organization sets the goal of about 200% growth in the next budget year.
-Constrain analysis will figure out the obstacles to acquire this target.
-The issues can be like- the sales force is too small, experienced employees do not stay for a long time, need to expand the marketing territory, etc.
+Constrain analysis will figure out the obstacles to acquiring this target.
+The issues can be like- the sales force being too small, experienced employees do not stay for a long time, need to expand the marketing territory, etc.

-Perfect constraint analysis and the effective overcome plan can make any unreal goal achievable.
+Perfect constraint analysis and an effective overcome plan can make any unreal goal achievable.

 10. Trend Analysis & Forecasting

-In short, managers use these accounting tools to identify cost involvement, measure the costing, and analyze data.
+In short, managers use these accounting tools to identify cost involvement, measure the cost, and analyze data.
 Then they prepare a detailed strategy and execute them to achieve the company’s goals.

 After a long discussion now, hopefully, it’s clear on everyone’s part that cost accounting helps the management to prepare a proper guideline that may ensure business growth.
 It provides cost-effective and fiscal data to a higher authority.
 Using these data they can easily analyze SWAT and operate accordingly to achieve the final goal.